Nefazodone: History

 Sales of nefazodone were about $100 million in 2003.
 By that time, it was also being marketed under the additional brand names Serzonil, Nefadar, and Rulivan.

+Generic versions were introduced in the United States in 2003 and Health Canada withdrew the marketing authorization that same year.

-In April 2004, BMS announced that it was going to discontinue the sale of Serzone in the United States in June 2004 and said that this was due to declining sales and generic versions were available in the United States.
+In April 2004, BMS announced that it was going to discontinue the sale of Serzone in the United States in June 2004 and said that this was due to declining sales and generic versions being available in the United States.
 By that time, BMS had already withdrawn the drug from the market in Europe, Australia, New Zealand, and Canada.

 In August 2020, Teva Pharmaceuticals placed nefazodone in shortage due to a shortage of a raw ingredient.
 On December 20, 2021, nefazodone was again made available in all strengths.

 Society and culture

 Generic names

 Nefazodone is the generic name of the drug and its INN and BAN, while néfazodone is its DCF and nefazodone hydrochloride is its USAN and USP.

 Brand names

 Nefazodone has been marketed under a number of brand names including Dutonin (AT, ES, IE, UK), Menfazona (ES), Nefadar (CH, DE, NO, SE), Nefazodone BMS (AT), Nefazodone Hydrochloride Teva (US), Reseril (IT), Rulivan (ES), and Serzone (AU, CA, US).